datoviz/datoviz/docs/discussions/vulkan.md

 This step is actually one of the most complex ones in Vulkan, especially when there's a need to do it as efficiently as possible.

-First, one must assume that the window size is fixed.
+First, one considers that the window size is fixed (until it is not).
 Resizing is a complex operation that requires destroying and recreating a large number of Vulkan objects, and it needs to be handled correctly in the rendering loop.

 Second, one needs to create a GPU image (like the object that is associated to a texture, but without a sampler) that the GPU will render to.
 This image will be presented to the screen.
 One must also define another special image of the same size for the *depth buffer*, essential with 3D rendering.